Kernix13/vision-grid-express/README.md

   - Clicking on any thumbnail takes you to that image on the page.
   - Reorder saved images.
   - Delete images and their notes from your board.
-  - Click any image or editable text box to close the thumbnail strip.
+  - Click the page image or editable text box to close the thumbnail strip.
 - Lightbox Slider
   - A full-screen modal that cycles through saved images.
   - Adjustable timing between slides.